Ardumower/Sunray/alfred/README.md

 ```

 ## How to compile 'OpenOCD' with SPI emulation on a Raspberry PI (OS Lite 64 bit, Debian Bullseye)
-OpenOCD is used to flash the MCU firmware via GPIO interface (SPI emulation).
+OpenOCD is used to flash the Alfred MCU firmware via GPIO interface (SPI emulation).
 Run this in your 'pi' home folder:
 ```
 sudo apt-get -y install libtool git clone --recursive https://github.com/lupyuen/openocd-spi